-Although this might sound like the chimera of careers, thousands of people across the world are enjoying the above and more as freelance writers.
+Although this might sound like the chimera of careers, thousands of people across the world are enjoying the above and more as freelance writers working on remote online jobs for their clients.
 There are so many perks to ditching the 40-hour work week and taking the self-employed route – flexibility, control, growth.
 And heck, the clue is in the name: it’s not called freelancing for nothing.

 Being your own boss is an attractive concept, so why isn’t everyone doing it?
 Aside from the obvious distractions (those cat videos aren’t going to watch themselves), it can be freakin’ scary.
 Finding the right number of clients to provide enough income to ensure your bills are paid on time is no simple feat.

 And while the internet has opened up an entirely new world of opportunity for freelance writers, it also means there’s more competition.
 You need to be on the top of your game if you want to succeed as a self-employed boss bitch.

 Fortunately we’ve got your back!
 We’re here to provide you with the ultimate guide on how to master your workflow and guarantee you make the most bank while picking the jobs you want to do.
 No dodgy Craigslist ads necessary – we’ve got you covered.